jotslo/joshscript/README.md

 change it to "E-Script.py" (_original name "JoshScript.py",_ uses the relative file path
 of your downloaded folder).

-2. Open a text editor, write a program using E-Script / JoshScript
+2. Open a text editor, write a program using the codes
-codes above (ordered respectively with a "/"), then click "Save As".
+of E-Script / JoshScript (above) then click "Save As".

 3. Change the file type to "All Files" and name your program anything
 you would like that ends in _.jsh_, for example "program1.jsh".